 Topic Area 1: Respondent Characteristics

-The questions in this section will be used to characterize the population of respondents participating in each sample.
+These questions characterize the population of respondents participating in each sample.
 Individual characteristics collected will be attributes of individual park visitors or visitor groups, potential visitors or groups, and residents of communities near parks.
 Individual characteristics collected will be relevant and limited to the mission, management, and/or operations of National Park System units.
-The scope of the information will be limited to those that are germane to the topic being studied and relevant to the park and its management.
-This information will be used to check the representativeness of each sample against the population.
-Variables such as age, education, and knowledge are often good predictors of demand and visitation behavior.

 Topic Area 2: Trip Planning

 The section on Trip Planning includes aspects of travel which affect a trip or decisions which individuals make before, during, or after their trips to parks, related areas, and nearby communities.
 Trip characteristics will be relevant to the mission, management, and/or operations of National Park System units that are included in the scope of this topic area.

 This topic area will address four high level questions used to understand he emotional bond between person and place,: (1) current plans for visiting parks (2) future plans (3) current and future destinations and (4) place attachment.
 It is a common finding place attachment is thought to increase with greater time spent at it.